When Can You Drive After LASIK?

 Can You Drive After LASIK?

-Following LASIK surgery, it's essential to arrange for transportation home, as you cannot drive immediately after the procedure.
+Following LASIK surgery, arranging for transportation home is essential, as you cannot drive immediately after the procedure.
 In most cases, patients are advised to have someone accompany them to their LASIK appointment and drive them home afterward.
 This precaution ensures the safety of the patient and others on the road.

 How Long After Laser Eye Surgery Can You See Clearly?